theo-armour/theo-armour.github.io/snippets/snippets/git.md

 $git reset --hard
 - must add the hard for it to work...
-- alows a pull to work after you have screwed up the local directory
+- allows a pull to work after you have screwed up the local directory